-One major limitation that is often seen as a deal-breaker by those who would include a MRE or two in a get-home bag or a vehicle-bound BOB is the fact that keeping the MRE in the cabin or the trunk of the vehicle is certainly going to expose it to temperatures in excess of 120° F (48° C)in all but the most frigid places, dramatically shortening it shelf life.
+One major limitation that is often seen as a deal-breaker by those who would include a MRE or two in a survival bag is the fact that keeping them in the cabin or the trunk of the vehicle is certainly going to expose it to temperatures in excess of 120° F (48° C) in all but the most frigid places, dramatically shortening it shelf life.

 This is true, but remind yourself that any food item you would store in such conditions is going to have a tough, tough time remaining safe and edible.

 At any rate, if you want to stay prepared in a time of elevated risk, MRE’s are still a great option, especially if you break them down and include only those components that are most suited to high heat storage.